-The opening of the Myanmar economy to international trade and the democratization of the country have been widely reported around the world in recent months.
+The opening of the Myanmar economy to international trade.
+The democratization of the country has been widely reported around the world in recent months.

 The market and the region

 Myanmar is a market of up to 60 million people and a GDP of approximately $50 billion with an average annual growth rate of 2.9%.
 “In 2011, when new President Tjein Sein’s government came to power, Myanmar embarked on a major policy of reforms [in areas] including anti-corruption, currency exchange rate[s], foreign investment laws and taxation”, according to Wikipedia.
-“Foreign investments increased from US $300 million in 2009-10 to a US $20 billion in 2010-11 by about 667%.
-As a result of these reforms, the Myanmar economy was expected to grow by about 8.8% in 2011.
+“Foreign investments increased from US $300 million in 2009-10 to US $20 billion in 2010-11 by about 667%.
+The reforms were expected to result in a growth of about 8.8% in the Myanmar economy in 2011.

-Vitally, Myanmar is expected be at the hub of trade connecting Southeast Asia and the South China Sea, via the Andaman Sea, to the Indian Ocean receiving goods from countries in the Middle East, Europe and Africa, and spurring growth in the ASEAN region.”
+Trade experts expect Myanmar to play a vital role as a hub connecting Southeast Asia and the South China Sea to the Indian Ocean, receiving goods from Middle East, Europe and Africa, and stimulating growth in the ASEAN region.

-And as Alex Brokaw reportedly recently, “The Association of Southeast Asian Nations (ASEAN), of which Myanmar belongs and whose members also include Brunei, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam — will [in November] add six more countries in the region to the trade group, including China, India, Japan, South Korea, Australia, and New Zealand.”
+And as Alex Brokaw reportedly recently.
+“The Association of Southeast Asian Nations (ASEAN), of which Myanmar belongs.
+Whose members also include Brunei, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+In November add six more countries in the region to the trade group.
+Including China, India, Japan, South Korea, Australia, and New Zealand.”
 The group will call itself the ”Regional Comprehensive Economic Partnership (RCEP).”
-The trade bloc is expected to become the largest free trade market in the world and be competitive with, for example, the EU.
+People expect the trade bloc to become the largest free trade market globally and compete with entities like the EU.

-Investment restrictions have been somewhat slow in being finalized however, as the Financial Timesreported last week.
-In spite of that, private sector investment summits are planned in Myanmar forlater this week and in January of next year, while companies from throughout the world continue to focus on entering the market.
+The Financial Times reported last week that they have been somewhat slow in finalizing investment restrictions.
+In spite of that, private sector investment summits are planned in Myanmar for later this week.
+In January of next year, companies from throughout the world continue to focus on entering the market.

-As Erika Kinetz reported recently in the Huffington Post, “amidst these sweeping changes, uncertainty about the future, and a foreign investment regime still yet to be finalized, Alisher Ali founded Mandalay Capital with $1 Million US dollars of his own money.
+As Erika Kinetz reported recently in the Huffington Post.
+“Amidst these sweeping changes, uncertainty about the future.
+A foreign investment regime still yet to be finalized, Alisher Ali founded Mandalay Capital with $1 Million US dollars of his own money.
 His focus: To be “a bridge between foreign investors keen to find their way into Myanmar and local companies that need capital and guidance.
-Mandalay Capital [will stay] away from extractive industries, in favor of fast-growing sectors… like information technology, telecom services, media, education, health care, real estate and financial services.”
+Mandalay Capital [will stay] away from extractive industries.
+In favour of fast-growing sectors… like information technology, telecom services, media, education, health care, real estate and financial services.”